 In this fascinating discussion I'm talking with Alison Blackler of 2minds.
-Alison is a transformational mind coach, speaker and author - what that means is that she supports and helps people work with their minds to transform how they view themselves and the world around them.
+Alison is a transformational mind coach, speaker and 2x author of 'A Path Travelled' series - what that means is that she supports and helps people work with their minds to transform how they view themselves and the world around them.

 During the conversation we dive into the strategies, processes and frameworks that you and your team can put in place to manage the difficulties of change in your accountancy firm in a much more effective and personal, if not human, way.

 It's a revealing, candid and enormously insightful interview.
 Do join me on this podcast to hear what Alison has to say...

 "People think being vulnerable and not knowing how to manage something is a negative, weak thing, but actually it's the opposite.

 "If you're going to be courageous and take your business or your style a different way, you will feel super vulnerable to start with, but just having the courage to say, okay, this is all new...